cienfleur/webappdev2024-ca1/README.md

 Features that were added on top of the original react-movies-lab app:
 - Search bar, allowing you to search for movies according to a specific query
 - Additional sorting filters added to movie list views
-- Pagination of movie list view pages, allowing you to browse through more than just the first page of results
+- Pagination of movie search view page, allowing you to browse through multiple pages of results
-- Movie details page lists cast, recommended movies below, following a responsive UI to allow for resizing of window
+- Movie details page lists cast
+- Added actor page, includes movies they've acted in which allows for linking between movies and actors
 ### To-do
 - [ ] Two additional static endpoints (TBD)
 - [ ] Parameterized endpoints